Nocookieleft/Jump-r-Drop/README.md

 - reading SpriteKit class
 - working on a mechanism that renders a tile at a constant distance from another at a 'possible' place on the x-axis of the next 'y-row' ...
 - work on a mechanism that checks which places are deemed possible places to input the tile
+- try something completely different regarding the levels

 Related content
 ---------------
-The game Crossy Road (based on the classic frogger) might help provide insights in the generation of sprites from outside of the game frame
+The game Crossy Road (based on the classic frogger) might help provide insights in the generation of sprites from outside the game frame
-The game Doodle Jump seems to have quite similar gameplay

-(review similar applications / visualizations / features / technical aspects)
+The game Doodle Jump seems to have quite similar gameplay.
+In this game you need to progress vertically over the levels by jumping from platform to platform as well.
+The difference here is that the avatar automatically jumps when it hits a platform.
+Doodle Jump also uses the gyroscope in the phone to steer the avatar in the desired direction.
+The avatar here can move to platforms as well and can move off the left and right edges of the screen to appear on the opposite side again.
+Doodle Jump is far more advanced game that handles nice graphics and a range of aspects (like enemies/fiends the player should avoid and bonus items the player should try to get) that this game will not include.
+The scope of this project is limited, as trying to make a first iOS game in more or less two weeks proves challenging enough.